Leadership & Staff

 Dr. Endel is Executive Director of the Minnesota-Wisconsin Baptist Convention.
 He has been a member of Emmanuel for over 12 years and has served twice as our interim pastor.
 His energetic personality and dynamic preaching are well liked and respected in the Minnesota-Wisconsin convention churches.

-Steve Melvin is on the staff of the Minnesota-Wisconsin Baptist Convention serving as Church Starting Catalyst — working with established churches to start new churches.
-He has served as pastor and interim pastor of several churches and occasionally preaches at Emmanuel, which he joined in 1998.
+Steve Melvin retired from the Minnesota-Wisconsin Baptist Convention after serving as Church Starting Catalyst for 21 years – working with established churches to start new churches.
+He has served as pastor and interim pastor of several churches in Minnesota, Michigan and Iowa.

 Terry Forrest was called to be the associate pastor at Emmanuel in September of 2019.
 He has pastored at Austin Baptist Chapel in Austin Minnesota, and worked as a church planter in Byron and Rochester.
 Pastor Terry also has a soccer ministry where professional Brazilian coaches come to the US to teach soccer and share the gospel to children in our community.